← writing

 the network doesn't know it needs ABA\cdot B. it builds something that works like ABA\cdot B because the training signal rewards it. the feature map isn't designed. it's grown.

-and the beautiful part: the final layer is still a dot product. everything we built in this essay — the score, the boundary, the sign check — is still there at the output. a neural network is a perceptron whose inputs are learned features rather than raw measurements.
+the final layer is still a dot product. everything we built in this essay — the score, the boundary, the sign check — is still there at the output. a neural network is a perceptron whose inputs are learned features rather than raw measurements.

 but stacking layers creates a problem the perceptron never had.